-Young children should see a dentist for the first time around the age of 1.
+Young children should see a dentist for the first time when they are around 1 year old.
 During this first visit, the dentist will:

-- Examine the child’s mouth before a possible dental problem emerges
+- examine the child’s mouth before a possible dental problem develops;

-- Advise parents on how to clean and take care of their child’s mouth
+- advise parents on how to clean and take care of their child’s mouth properly.

-Following that, have your child’s teeth examined by a dentist at least once a year, or as recommended.
+After the first visit, have your child’s teeth checked by a dentist at least once a year, or as recommended.
 This will allow the dentist to:

-- Promptly fix dental problems and thus prevent the development of cavities
+- promptly identify dental problems and prevent cavities from developing.

-As needed, the dentist can also recommend ways to lower the risks of your child getting a cavity.
+If necessary, the dentist can also recommend ways to lower the risk of your child getting cavities.
 These include:

-A dentist can prescribe fluoride supplements to children at risk of tooth decay and who live in areas where water does not contain enough fluoride
+A dentist can prescribe fluoride supplements for children at risk of tooth decay and who live in areas where the water does not contain enough fluoride.

 A dentist or dental hygienist can apply fluoride varnish on your child’s teeth.
-Fluoride strengthens teeth enamel and makes then more resistant to acid, which attacks teeth and causes cavities
+Fluoride strengthens tooth enamel and makes teeth more resistant to acid, which attacks teeth and causes tooth decay.

-A dentist or dental hygienist may apply a dental sealant on some permanent teeth.
-Dental sealants are liquid coatings that harden onto the chewing surfaces of teeth.
+A dentist or dental hygienist can apply a dental sealant on some permanent teeth.
+A dental sealant is a liquid substance that coats the grooves of teeth and hardens.
 The surface of the teeth becomes smoother and easier to clean.
-This is very effective in preventing tooth decay
+This is very effective in preventing tooth decay.

-Some dental services, including annual exams, are free for children under 10 years of age.
+Some dental services, including annual check-ups, are free for children under 10 years of age.
 These services are offered at dental clinics or in some hospitals upon presentation of your child’s health insurance card.
-See the Régie de l’assurance maladie du Québec for further details.
+Go to the Régie de l’assurance maladie du Québec website for more details.